 Cross-linking round table, part 2: Epi-on vs. epi-off and measures of success

 At the 2013 European Society of Cataract and Refractive Surgeons meeting, Ocular Surgery News convened a round table of international experts to discuss the current state of corneal cross-linking.
-The second part of that wide-ranging discussion, moderated by Roy S. Rubinfeld, MD, is featured in the Feb.
-25 issue of OSN.
+The second part of that wide-ranging discussion, moderated by Roy S. Rubinfeld, MD, is featured in this issue of OSN.

 Roy S. Rubinfeld, MD: Let’s talk about epi-on vs. epi-off in terms of safety.
 At this conference, there are numerous abstracts and presentations showing some proprietary new epi-on cross-linking techniques to have efficacy similar to older epi-off techniques, but when there is a complication, say after a perforation, after epi-off, it is simply not pretty.

 William B. Trattler, MD: I spoke to a surgeon who shared the details of a serious complication with epi-off cross-linking that occurred in Australia, which appears to be a complication from a compounding pharmacy that used the wrong riboflavin formulation.
 It was not related to the UV light but rather due to an improper formulation of the riboflavin formulation.

 Michael Mrochen, PhD: Outside of the U.S., a high majority of surgeons mix the riboflavin themselves because they want to save money.
 The severe complications we see, as a manufacturer for cross-linking, are frequently caused by riboflavin that is not CE marked or approved by any authority.